-- A. Monthly budget status reports will be reviewed by the City Manager and then presented to the full City Council. - B. Annually update Strategic Financial-Plan in order to validate and adjust the Plan and assumptions to remain viable and in compliance with State Statutes. - C. Community Relations annual budget will be limited in its growth.
+- A. Monthly budget status reports will be reviewed by the City Manager and then presented to the full City Council. - B. Annually update Strategic Plan in order to validate and adjust the Plan and assumptions to remain viable. - C. Community Relations annual budget will be limited in its growth.
 Increase will be no greater than the percentage of growth in retail sales tax from prior two calendar years.